inpsyde/vip-composer-plugin/docs/003-vip-local-dev-env.md

 There are gotchas and limitations.
 Please refer to the official documentation.

-Besides dealing with the containers and providing useful helper commands, from an aplication perspective it also deals with:
+Besides dealing with the containers and providing useful helper commands, from an application perspective it also deals with:

 - Copy/symlink the various folders in the skeleton (and/or setting configuration constants) so that WordPress can find them
 - [VIP platform MU plugins](https://docs.wpvip.com/vip-go-mu-plugins/)